Langtang Valley Trek

 - Government taxes,service charge and official expenses.

-- Use of Nepal Eco Adventure sleeping bag, down Jacket and Duffel bag (if you don’t have your own, To be returned after trip completed).
+- Use of sleeping bag, down Jacket and walking Poles (if you don’t have your own, To be return after trip completed).
+Using these 3 items you pay $10 USD each as maintenance and washing charge.

-- Nepal Eco Adventure T-shirt cap as souvenir, after trek complete Adventure certificate.
+- Nepal Eco Adventure T-shirt ,cap and duffel bag as souvenir, after trek complete Adventure certificate.

 - In a worst case scenario, arrangement of Emergency Helicopter service (actual evacuation on helicopter to be paid by your Travel insurance)